script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Paths have a visibility option on the Paths Tool, visible by default
 - Paths have a pop up option "New Path", that starts the next path
 - The possible snapping distance has been greatly increased, Preferences->Snapping
+- Paths have a lock handles checkbox, to keep curves smooth
+- There is a "New Path" button on the Paths Tool

 ## Misc
 - Text Filter boxes are removed from brush and palette dockables